-Identifying and treating founder or horse laminitis is something that all horse owners need to know.
+Identifying and treating horse laminitis is something that all horse owners need to know.
 Founder or horse laminitis can affect horses of any age and you need to look for the signs of this.
 Treating founder or horse laminitis is important because it causes pain to the horse and could result in major problems.

 What Is Horse Laminitis